corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

   }
 }
 ```
-{{% /tab %}}
-{{< /tabs >}}

 {{< note >}}
 The `net.corda.v5.ledger.utxo.ContractState` field is a part of the JSON representation for all state types.
 {{< /note >}}

-Use this representation to create the vault named queries in the next section.
+Use this representation to create the vault-named queries in the next section.

-## How to Create and Register a Vault Named Query
+## How to Create and Register a Vault-Named Query

 Registration means the query is stored on sandbox creation time and can be executed later on.

-Vault named queries need to be part of a contract CPK.
-The contract CPK needs to be uploaded in order for a vault named query to be installed.
+Vault-named queries need to be part of a contract CPK.
+Corda installs the vault named query when the contract CPK is uploaded.

 To create and register a query the `net.corda.v5.ledger.utxo.query.VaultNamedQueryFactory` interface must be implemented.

-### Basic Vault Named Query Registration Example
+### Basic Vault-Named Query Registration Example

-A simple vault named query implementation for this `TestState` would look like this:
+A simple vault-named query implementation for this `TestState` would look like this:

 {{< note >}}
 This example has no filtering, mapping, or collecting logic.